With spring warming, snakes are moving and Daniel Sollenberger’s phone is ringing.

-Whether it’s venomous, of course, is the concern or fear underlying most of the questions.
+Whether it’s venomous, of course, is the worry or fear underlying most of the questions.
 Chances are it’s not.
-Only six of the 46 species native to Georgia are venomous and only one—the copperhead—usually thrives in suburban areas, which is where the majority of Georgians live.
+Only seven of the 47 species native to Georgia are venomous and only one – the copperhead – usually thrives in suburban areas, which is where many Georgians live.

-"While at least one of Georgia's six species of venomous snakes could be found in each county in the state, seldom are they the most common species encountered,” Sollenberger said.
+"While at least one of the state’s venomous snake species could be found in each county in the state, seldom are they the most common snakes encountered,” Sollenberger said.

 Now to the second question: What should you do, or not do, if you see a snake?